-Dr Bruce Aylward is the Assistant Director-General for Polio, Emergencies and Country Collaboration which brings together WHO's work in polio eradication, humanitarian response and country cooperation.
+Dr Bruce Aylward is the Assistant Director-General of a cluster which brings together WHO's work in polio eradication and humanitarian response.

-A Canadian physician and epidemiologist, Dr Aylward is the author of some 100 peer-reviewed scientific articles as well as a number of book chapters on immunization and disease eradication.
-Dr Aylward joined the World Health Organization in 1992 as a Medical Officer with the Expanded Programme on Immunization, working primarily in the areas of measles, neonatal tetanus and hepatitis vaccination and injection safety.
+A Canadian physician and epidemiologist, Dr Aylward is the author of some 100 peer-reviewed scientific articles and book chapters.
+Dr Aylward joined the World Health Organization in 1992 as a Medical Officer with the Expanded Programme on Immunization.
 He worked for seven years with national immunization programmes at the field level in the Middle East, western Pacific, Europe, North Africa and central and southeast Asia, before coming to WHO Headquarters in Geneva.

-Dr Aylward received his medical training in Canada at the Memorial University of Newfoundland before undertaking specialist training in internal medicine in Vancouver, British Columbia, where he focused on infectious diseases, particularly HIV/AIDS.
-He then trained at the London School of Hygiene and Tropical Medicine and the Johns Hopkins School of Public Health, where he received a Diploma in Tropical Medicine and Hygiene and a Masters in Public Health (summa cum laude) respectively, with a focus on vaccine-preventable diseases.
+Dr Aylward received his medical training in Canada at the Memorial University of Newfoundland before undertaking specialist training in internal medicine in Vancouver, British Columbia, where he focused on infectious diseases, particularly HIV/AIDs.
+He then trained at the London School of Hygiene and Tropical Medicine and the Johns Hopkins School of Public Health, where he received a Diploma in Tropical Medicine and Hygiene and a Masters in Public Health (summa cum laude) respectively.
 During the course of his medical training, Dr Aylward travelled and worked in countries throughout South America, Africa and Asia.